 How did you prep Talita's skin before makeup?

-I used Koh Gen Do Cleansing Spa Water ($49) to cleanse the skin, Caudalie Beauty Elixir Mist ($76), La Mer Soft Creme ($665) as a moisturiser, and Eye Balm ($285) for hydration.
-I love Glossier Coconut Balm Dot Com to prep the lips.
-I also gave Talita an amazing face massage to ensure he skin was plump, hydrated and ready to apply makeup.
+I used Koh Gen Do Cleansing Spa Water ($60) to cleanse the skin, Caudalie Beauty Elixir Mist ($49), La Mer Soft Creme ($18) as a moisturizer, and La Mer Eye Balm ($235) for hydration.
+I love Glossier Coconut Balm Dot Com ($12) to prep the lips.
+I also gave Talita an amazing face massage to ensure the skin was plump, hydrated and ready to apply makeup.

 How do you decide on the makeup look?
 Did you work with Talita?

 I also drew on my own inspiration around the theme, 'Heavenly Bodies: Fashion and the Catholic Imagination'.
-I wanted the look like something dreamy and angelic, but still have slight definition around the eyes to give the look depth on the red carpet.
-I chose to keep the palette in cool tones, warm bronzes, and cool golds to compliment the sky blue gown.
+I wanted the look like something dreamy and angelic, but still, have a slight definition around the eyes to give the look depth on the red carpet.
+I chose to keep the palette in cool tones, warm bronzes, and cool golds to complement the sky blue gown.

 What makeup products did you use to achieve the finished look?